 The conservatory was part of a large house owned by John Thomas North who made his riches by imported guano from Chile.

-The main issue with the Winter Gardens are the buildings which require nearly £4 million to restore:
+The main issue with the Winter Gardens are the buildings, which require nearly £4 million to restore:

 And on a sunny day it was a shame to see the Winter Gardens entirely empty.

-They’re currently owned by the University of Greenwich who announced a sale in 2014.
+The site is currently owned by the University of Greenwich who announced a sale in 2014.
 Many have fought what they see as continuing neglect and people are now being asked what they would like to see.
 The University has agreed to give Greenwich Council £4.75 million.